Apartments in Point Pleasant Beach

 1 BR 2 BR

-Point Pleasant Beach Rent Prices Increase From April to May
+Point Pleasant Beach Rent Prices Decrease From November to December

-Point Pleasant Beach rent prices increased over the last month.
-From April to May, the city experienced a 0.97% increase for the price of a one-bedroom apartment.
-The rent price for a Point Pleasant Beach one-bedroom apartments currently stands at $1,987.0.
+Point Pleasant Beach rent prices decreased over the last month.
+From November to December, the city experienced a 0% decrease for the price of a one-bedroom apartment.
+The rent price for a Point Pleasant Beach one-bedroom apartments currently stands at $.

 Rent Prices in Point Pleasant Beach and Surrounding Areas